4383/4383.github.io/_posts/2019-7-23-how-to-patch-openstack-tripleo.markdown

-For further reading about the apache MPM module switching part you can [read my previous blog post]({% post_url 2019-7-15-how-nova-consume-oslo-messaging %}) where I explained the issue and the reasons behind these changes.
+For further reading about the apache MPM module switching part you can [read my previous blog post]({% post_url 2019-7-15-how-nova-consume-oslo-messaging %}) where the original issue and the reasons behind these changes are explained.

 ## Who this article is for?